Giovanni Caselli: Pantelegraph

 Pantèlègraph is a portmanteau from pantograph, an instrument that copies handwritten words and sketches, plus "telegraph", an electrical system that sends messages through a normal wire over long distances and that can be mechanically synced.
 When he was teaching at the University of Florence, Caselli devoted much of his research to the technology of telegraphic transmission of sketches as well as handwritten words.
-Inventor Alexander Bain was working on this technology as was physicist Frederick Bakewell.
+Inventor Alexander Bain was working on this technology with his facsimile machine, as was physicist Frederick Bakewell.
 The major problem of the time was to get perfect synchronization between the transmitting and receiving parts so they would work together correctly.
 Caselli developed an electrochemical technology with a "synchronizing apparatus" (regulating clock) to make the sending and receiving mechanisms work together that was far superior to any technology Bain or Bakewell had.

 The technique involves an image made using non-conductive ink on a piece of tin foil.
 A stylus in the electrical path of the tin foil is passed over the foil where it delicately touches it.
 The stylus passes evenly with scans slightly apart.
 Then what happens is that electricity conducts where there is no ink contacting the stylus and does not where there is ink in between.
 This causes spurts of electricity matching the image as it is being scanned.
 The signals are then sent along a long distance telegraph line.
 The receiving apparatus at the other end has an electrical stylus and draws blue ink on white paper, reproducing the image line-by-line.
 The resulting document is a fac simile (Latin, "make similar") of the original image scanned.

 Caselli made a prototype of his system by 1856 and presented it to Leopold II, Grand Duke of Tuscany, in a demonstration that used telegraph lines.
 The Duke was so impressed with Caselli's device that the duke financed Caselli's experiments.
 When the Duke's enthusiasm waned, Caselli moved to Paris to introduce his invention to Napoleon III.
 Napoleon immediately became an enthusiastic admirer of the technology.
 Caselli perfected his pantelegraph (also known as the autotelegraph) between 1857 and 1861 in Paris under the leadership of French inventor and engineer Paul-Gustave Froment.
 The world's first practical operating facsimile machine ("fax") system put into use was by Caselli and utilized a scanning technology Froment devised.